Uttar Pradesh: Divisions, districts and cities

-In 2011, state's cabinet ministers headed by the then Chief Minister Mayawati announced the separation of Uttar Pradesh into four different states of Purvanchal, Bundelkhand, Avadh Pradesh and Paschim Pradesh with twenty-eight, seven, twenty-three and seventeen districts, respectively, later the proposal was turned down when Akhilesh Yadav lead Samajwadi Party came to power in the 2012 election.
+In 2011, state's cabinet ministers headed by the then Chief Minister Mayawati announced the separation of Uttar Pradesh into four different states of Purvanchal, Bundelkhand, Avadh Pradesh and Paschim Pradesh with twenty-eight, seven, twenty-three and seventeen districts, respectively, later the proposal was turned down when the Akhilesh Yadav–lead Samajwadi Party came to power in the 2012 election.

 Demographics

-Uttar Pradesh has a large population and a high population growth rate.
-From 1991 to 2001 its population increased by over 26%.
+Uttar Pradesh has a very large population and a high population growth rate.
+From 1991 to 2001 its population increased by over 26 per cent.
 It is the most populous state in India, with 199,581,477 people on 1 March 2011.
-The state contributes to 16.2% of India's population.
+The state contributes to 16.2 per cent of India's population.
+As of 2021, the estimated population of the state is around 240 million people.
 The population density is 828 people per square kilometre, making it one of the most densely populated states in the country.
-It has the largest scheduled caste population whereas scheduled tribes are less than 1 per cent of the total population.
+It has the largest scheduled caste population, making up 23% of the state's population, whereas scheduled tribes are less than 1 per cent of the total population.

 The sex ratio in 2011, at 912 women to 1000 men, was lower than the national figure of 943.
-The state's 2001–2011 decennial growth rate (including Uttrakhand) was 20.1%, higher than the national rate of 17.64%.
+The low sex ratio in Uttar Pradesh, is a result of various factors, such as sex-selective abortion, female infanticide, and discrimination against girls and women.
+The state's 2001–2011 decennial growth rate (including Uttrakhand) was 20.1 per cent, higher than the national rate of 17.64 per cent.
 It has a large number of people living below the poverty line.
 As per a World Bank document released in 2016, the pace of poverty reduction in the state has been slower than the rest of the country.
-Estimates released by the Reserve Bank of India for the year 2011–12 revealed that the state had 59 million (598.19 lakh) people below the poverty line, the most for any state in India.
+Estimates released by the Reserve Bank of India for the year 2011–12 revealed that the state had 59 million (59819,000) people below the poverty line, the most for any state in India.
 The central and eastern districts in particular have very high levels of poverty.
 The state is also experiencing widening consumption inequality.
 As per the report of the Ministry of Statistics and Programme Implementation released in 2020, the state per capita income is below ₹80 thousand per annum.

+Uttar Pradesh is home to the highest numbers of both Hindus and Muslims, who make up roughly 80% and 19% of the population respectively.
+Hinduism is the predominant religion, and is especially strong in rural areas.
+Islam is more prominent in urban areas and northwestern parts of the state, where they form a majority in two districts.
+There are small pockets of Jainism in urban areas in the northwest and in Bundelkhand, while many Sikhs, mainly descendants of refugees from Partition, are settled in northern districts bordering Uttarakhand or Nepal.